TOUR

 Once he done this, there are more photos of them together.
 "This is the sort of thing I wake up in the middle of the night, worrying about,"' says Neil, "thinking [can't possibly goon television wearing this stupid costume we're designing.
 But," he laughs, "I'm already starting to feel comfortable in it."

 Chris Nash shouts at Neil to look more innocent.
 Neil does so, to his satisfaction.
-"That's my new wide-eyed and innocent expression,"' Neil says between rolls of film, "developed for this look I'm like Roger Moore - I only act with my eyebrows."'
+"That's my new wide-eyed and innocent expression,"' Neil says between rolls of film, "developed for this look I'm like Roger Moore

 As they pose on, David Fielding (who has been working on his own mini-opera festival of five fifteen minute pieces at the Donmar Warehouse in London, to be followed by some theatrical readings in Edinburgh) explains these shenanigans from his point of view.